neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 that are part of my continuous delivery pipeline and to create [lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), which are supposed to be lightweight, fast, and focused.
-This means you may not necessarily have to choose because nontrivial cloud native architectures will often blend both microservices and lambdas.
+This means you may not necessarily have to choose because nontrivial cloud native architectures will often blend both microservices and lambdas, and you should *always* have a continuous delivery pipeline.

 I hope this helps.
 If you read the whole thing, you deserve a nap.